fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 #### Secrets

 The `secrets` section provides the list of enroll secrets that will be valid for this team.
-If the section is missing, the existing secrets are left unmodified, otherwise they are replaced with this list of secrets for this team.
+If the section is missing, the existing secrets are left unmodified.
+Otherwise, they are replaced with this list of secrets for this team.

-- Optional setting (array of dictionaries).
+- Optional setting (array of dictionaries)
-- Default value: none (empty).
+- Default value: none (empty)
 - Config file format:
   ```
   team: